MEET THE BLAKE SCHOLARS

 Why did you choose CSU

 I grew up in Fort Collins and have always been a Ram!
 Both of my parents are professors at CSU, so I grew up on campus.
 I've been attending the Rams football and volleyball games since I was a baby and have dreamed of playing in the marching band for as long as I can remember.
-I love the wonderful liberal arts program at CSU and am thrilled to be a part of the Political Science and Music departments.
-I feel so at home on the beautiful campus and enjoy taking long walks through the tree-lined pathways.
-CSU will always and forever be my home!
+I love the wonderful liberal arts program at CSU and am thrilled to be a part of the political science and music departments.

 Describe the leadership or co-curricular academic engagement you are involved with

 I am a member of the Blake Leadership Scholars program and have formed such a wonderful bond with my fellow Blake peers!
 This enriching opportunity provides us with so many support networks and really helps us develop into successful students and well-rounded individuals.
-I am also a part of the Honors program, which allows me to take Honors-level seminars and live in the Academic Village Honors dorm.
-I spend a lot of the time in the University Center for the Arts, where I play trombone in ensembles like Symphonic Band, Jazz Band, and Marching Band.
+In addition to the BLS Program, I am a Presidential Ambassador.
+Presidential Ambassadors are students who celebrate philanthropy at CSU and represent the Office of the President at university functions.
+I am also a part of the Honors program, which allows me to take Honors-level seminars.
+I spend a lot of the time in the University Center for the Arts, where I play trombone in ensembles like Jazz Band and Marching Band.
 These groups are so much fun and are a great way to improve my playing and meet new people.
 I'm also a part of the Trombone Studio, where I take weekly lessons and participate in trombone choirs and quartets.

 Ben Gregg